caltechlibrary/newt/newt-presentation.md

 - Limit the moving parts
 - Limit the cognitive shifts
 - Minimize the toolbox while maximizing how you use it
-- Write less code while remaining readable!
+- Write less code
+- Remaining readable!

 # Wait, readable?

+- Code is for humans
+- Code is read more than it is written
+- Code must be understood to be sustainable

+# Building small

-- Because we need to
+- We need to
     - pick the right abstractions
     - pick the right division of responsibilities
     - solve the problem in the desired scope
-- To do that we
+- To do that
 	- Avoid obfuscation
-	- Avoid magical knowledge or capabilities
+	- Avoid magical capabilities
-- Less code, less to read
+    - Write less code, read less code

+# Why?

-> Programmer time in a Library, Archive or Museum is a scarce resource
+> Human time in Libraries, Archives and Museums is a scarce resource

 # How minimal can we go?

-- We can use off the self microservices
+- Use "off the self" microservices
 - SQL
 - Pandoc

 # Can we create applications using only SQL and Pandoc?

-Just about.
-Here's the off the shelf microservices I am experimenting with
+Here's the "off the shelf" microservices I am experimenting with

 - [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org)
 - [Pandoc](https://pandoc.org)